-Goal: Revise and implement a statewide plan to provide effective substance abuse prevention services for all citizens of the State.
-Objective: To implement a new State Strategic Prevention Framework Plan for providing prevention services to include objectives for workforce development, implementation of evidence-based prevention and evaluation.
-Strategy/ The Bureau of Alcohol/Drug Abuse staff implemented a new State Strategic Indicator: Prevention Framework Plan which was developed with input from DMH Prevention Services staff; alcohol, tobacco and drug (ATOD) abuse Prevention Coordinators, the Executive Prevention Council (MEPC) and technical assistance and feedback provided by Center for Substance Abuse Prevention (CSAP).
+Goal: To implement a new State Strategic Prevention Framework Plan for providing prevention services to include objectives for workforce development, implementation of evidence-based prevention and evaluation.

+Strategy: The Bureau of Alcohol and Drug Abuse staff implemented a new Strategic Prevention Framework Plan which was developed with input from DMH Prevention Services staff; alcohol, tobacco and drug (ATOD) abuse Prevention Coordinators, the Executive Prevention Council (MEPC) and technical assistance and feedback provided by the Center for Substance Abuse Prevention (CSAP).
 This plan became effective October 1, 2006.

-Bureau staff will continue to review the plan quarterly and make revisions.
-Funding: Federal, State, and/or Local Timeline: Quarterly Updates
+Indicator: Bureau staff will continue to make revisions when necessary.